jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 Linked lists were chosen for the ascents in preference to the more conventional approach of using native Javascript arrays for several reasons.
-Firstly, I find the program easier to test and debug given immutable data structures.
-Employing native Arrays without mutating would be very expensive because on each new path the whole array would have to be copied.
-Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to project along the time axis by imagining which values were in the same space earlier or might be there later.
-Thirdly, the lack of side effects means that I can try new commands in the debugger's CLI without worrying about breaking the execution of the program.
-Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often, arrays are relatively unperformant.
-Finally, lists are a very convenient format for the JSONPath engine to match against as will be discussed in the next section.
+A program is easier to test and debug given immutable data but employing the native Arrays without mutating would be very expensive because on each new path the whole array would have to be copied.
+During debugging, unpicking a stack trace holding immutable data requires less mental stress because every value revealed is the value that has always occupied that space and the programmer does not t have to project along the time axis by imagining which values were in the same space earlier or might be there later.
+The lack of side effects means that new commands may be tried during a pause in execution without worrying about breaking the working of the program.
+In terms of speed, array-type structures are poorly suited to frequent growing and shrinking so for tracking ascents whose length changes with every event arrays are relatively unperformant.
+Taking into account the receiver of the ascent data, Lists are also very convenient as a format for the JSONPath engine to match against as will be discussed in the next section.
 The Javascript file [lists.js](#header_lists) (Appendix p.\pageref{src_lists}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`,